Zettai Zetsumei Toshi 3: Kowareyuku Machi to Kanojo no Uta: Plot

-Leaving his home for a new life in a Megalopolis as a university student is a dream come true for Naoki (or Rina, if the player chooses to play the game as a girl).
+Leaving their home for a new life in a Megalopolis as a university student is a dream come true for Naoki/Rina.
 However, the dream soon turns into a nightmare when an earthquake strikes and destroys the city, leaving Naoki/Rina trapped in a tunnel.
 Now they must survive the catastrophe using wit, physical prowess and luck, rescue other survivors trapped in the debris and run to find reinforcements, or any sort of help.

 During the game, the player gets to interact with their two female companions, the relationship between them affecting the ending.
 Hazuki is held at gunpoint on the edge of a skyscraper by her half brother, Yoichi, as he reveals his plan for revenge over the murder of his beloved daughter.
 He's then attacked by the player as Saki distracts him.
 The building is suddenly hit by waves, causing Hazuki to lose balance.
 The player can then opt to save her or let her die.
 Letting her die will lead to a neutral bad end.
 Saving her will also lead to a bad end if the player has negative or neutral relationships with both characters, the player dying along with Hazuki.
-Having positive relationships with either will save both Hazuki and the player, leading to a good end in which the player supports Saki in her singing career or stays with Hazuki to insure her happiness.
-There is also bad endings gained by abandoning your companions to escape alone or sacrificing yourself during cutscene choices.
+Having positive relationships with either will save both Hazuki and the player, leading to a good end in which the player supports Saki in her singing career or stays with Hazuki to ensure her happiness.
+There are also bad endings gained by abandoning your companions to escape alone or sacrificing yourself during cutscene choices.